-Title II of the ADA requires all local governments with 50 or more employees to designate an individual to coordinate ADA compliance.
-The Accessibility Issues Coordinator coordinates the City’s efforts to comply with the Americans with Disabilities Act (ADA) and other disability related laws; investigates complaints of inaccessibility and discrimination based on disability in City facilities, services, and employment practices; provides disability related information to interested persons; provides staff support to the Accessibility and Disability Commission.
+Title II of the Americans with Disabilities Act (ADA) requires all local governments with 50 or more employees to designate an individual to coordinate ADA compliance.
+The Accessibility Issues Coordinator coordinates the City’s efforts to comply with the ADA and other disability related laws; investigates complaints of inaccessibility and discrimination based on disability in City facilities, services, and employment practices; provides disability related information to interested persons; and provides staff support to the Accessibility and Disability Commission.

 The City of Pasadena’s ADA Coordinator is:

 Accessibility Issues Coordinator

 Victory Park Recreation Center